stepnivlk/firecord/README.md

 # Firecord

-Firecord is an ODM (Object-Document-Mapper) framework for FireBase in Ruby.
+Firecord is an ODM (Object-Document-Mapper) framework for Firebase in Ruby.

 Provides similar API to all those classical Ruby ORM.